jrkaczmarek/quiz-app-sockets/README.md

-# quiz-app-sockets
+# quiz-app

-Quiz app with GUI (Qt) and Berkeley sockets
+It's a project for school.
+We're using Berkeley sockets and Transmission Control Protocol for server and client programs.

+Authors:

+Jakub Kaczmarek

+Andrzej Kapczynski